 The NAIC looks forward to working with insurers to provide the appropriate structured securities information to facilitate the year-end Annual Statement filing process.
 Please direct inquiries as follows:

-Please note that the 2019 not-modeled securities represent a subset of the not-modeled universe based on securities that were directly submitted by the industry.
-The full results are encompassed in AVS+.These securities are based on 2018 annual statement filings, adjusted for changes reported in the first quarter and second quarter 2019 filings, followed by securities submitted by the industry.
+*Please note that the 2021 Not-Modeled securities represent a subset of the not-modeled universe based only on securities that were requested for consideration by the industry.
+The full results are encompassed in AVS+

 RMBS/CMBS Securities Not Modeled Reason: